bitrix24/b24restdocs/api-reference/catalog/store-product/catalog-store-product-get-fields.md

 - no response in case of error
 - no response in case of success
-- required fields not specified
+- required fields are not specified
 - no examples in other languages

 {% endnote %}